Reports and Publications

 The Cultural Framework for Health: An Integrative Approach for Research and Program Design and Evaluation

-November 2015 | Provides methods and tools for research project design that can illuminate project-salient cultural processes health-related behaviors and culturally-specific concepts of health and well-being.
-An accessible version of this document is being developed.
-For any immediate accessibility assistance requests please contact [email protected].
+November 2015 | This report provides methods and tools for research project design to illuminate project-salient cultural processes, health-related behaviors, and culturally specific concepts of health and well-being.

 Educational Attainment and Adult Health: Contextualizing Causality

-February 2015 | Special Issue in Social Science & Medicine, sponsored in part by OBSSR, highlighting some of the leading questions explaining the connection between education and health.
+February 2015 | This special issue, sponsored by OBSSR, in the journal Social Science & Medicine highlights some of the leading questions explaining the connection between education and health.

 Capturing Social and Behavioral Domains and Measures in Electronic Health Records: Phase 2

-January 2015 | Phase 2 of this IOM report identified a parsimonious panel of social and behavioral measures for use in electronic health records (EHRs) that is comprehensive, interoperable, and efficient.
+January 2015 | This National Academy of Medicine, formerly the Institute of Medicine, report identified a parsimonious panel of social and behavioral measures for use in electronic health records (EHRs) that is comprehensive, interoperable, and efficient.
 These "psychosocial vital signs" include four measures that are already widely collected (race/ethnicity, tobacco use, alcohol use, and residential address) and eight additional measures (education, financial resource strain, stress, depression, physical activity, social isolation, intimate partner violence, and neighborhood median household income).
 The committee concluded that the health benefits of addressing these determinants outweigh the added burden to providers, patients, and health care systems in including these psychosocial vital signs in EHRs.

 Review of Behavioral and Social Sciences Research Opportunities Innovations in Population Health Metrics